-ELECTION JUDGE SELECTION IN MINNESOTA: 1982
+ELECTION JUDGE SELECTION IN MINNESOTA: 1988

-Sixty-five days prior to the primary election, political parties submit to county auditors names of persons in every precinct in each county who are eligible to serve as election judges.
+On July 1, 1988, major political parties submit to county auditors names of persons in every precinct in each county who are eligible to serve as election judges.
 County auditors supply these names to each city council and town board in the county.
 City councils and town boards appoint election judges from these lists.
+After giving their employer ten days written notice, election judges may take unpaid leave from work to serve.